‘General Hospital’ Spoilers Suggest That Valentin Is Facing Trouble From All Angles

 Valentin Cassadine may be feeling fairly confident these days, but General Hospital spoilers tease that he may soon come to realize he’s about to be hit with surprises from several angles.
 Sasha Gilmore is letting him slide by not exposing his schemes to Nina Reeves, but it appears that he is blind to several other potential avenues where things could go very wrong for him soon.

-Fans have suspected that Nina might be playing Valentin and that seemed quite clear during Monday’s episode.
+Fans have suspected that Nina might be playing Valentin and that she is seemed quite clear during Monday’s episode.
 She is telling everybody that she believes that Sasha acted on her own, but viewers have seen facial expressions from her signaling otherwise.

 Not only does Valentin not realize that he should be much more careful with Nina, but now Curtis Ashford is going to be asking questions too.
-Before Dr. Liesl Obrecht could fully cover her tracks, Curtis and Jordan had the DNA test rerun that recently reinforced the supposed link between Sasha and Nina.
+Before Dr. Liesl Obrecht could fully cover her tracks, Curtis and Jordan had the DNA test, which reinforced the supposed link between Sasha and Nina, rerun.

 This test once again supposedly proved that Sasha is Nina’s daughter, and Curtis wants to know how that could be since he knows that’s not true.
 Of course, viewers know that it’s because Obrecht and Valentin were coordinating efforts, and she pressured Brad Cooper to change the results.

 Given that Sasha was quite ill when this all went down, Curtis looks at this new test result as something incredibly suspicious.
-Obrecht was racing to do something about these existing DNA samples before a test could be rerun, but now it looks like her efforts are coming too late.
+Obrecht had been racing to do something about these existing DNA samples before a test could be rerun, but now it looks like her efforts are coming too late.

 Obrecht and Valentin are looking to get out of Dodge before they can't.
 What do their futures hold without Nina?